miklevin/MikeLev.in/_posts/2023-05-21-bippity-boppity-bourgeoisie-can-ai-revolt-not-be-bloody.md

 brains and make them his slaves with a plan to take over the world.

 Neal's a pretty prophetic guy.
 I credit L. Frank Baum with a heck of a lot in our timeline.
-He stepped in to correct what Lewis Carroll left incomplete, and the combination of those 16 books (14 by Baum and 2 by Carroll) lasted us or a good long while.
+He stepped in to complete where Lewis Carroll left off, and the combination of those 16 books (14 by Baum and 2 by Carroll) lasted us or a good long while.
 Last one?
 Hmmm, Glinda of OZ from 1920.
 We're in 2023 so that's 100-years and change.
 Snow Crash came out in 1992, so we're already 30-years since Neal inspired Vernor Vinge to write Rainbows End (2006), which together made Mark Zuckerberg go jump in a Metaverse.

 Few books are so obvious a continuation of the Alice in Wonderland story as Snow Crash.
 It blends in the work of Noam Chomsky ***and*** the work of Richard